-As Realtors®, your real estate activities are governed by fair housing laws, regulations and ordinances at the federal, state and local levels, as well as by the Realtor® Code of Ethics.
-It’s important to know the various sets of rules and how to structure your practice to ensure that you’re following the rules at all times.
+Realtors’® are governed by fair housing laws, regulations and ordinances at the federal, state and local levels, as well as by the Realtor® Code of Ethics.
+It’s important to understand the various sets of rules and how to structure your practice to ensure that you’re following the rules at all times.
 Realtors® and brokers may act with the best of intentions without realizing that their actions and words may be misinterpreted by consumers.

-Who is protected by state and national Fair Housing Laws?
+Who’s protected by state and federal Fair Housing laws?

 What is required when talking to clients in person versus the telephone or online?